BuhayovA/react-notion-wysiwyg/README.md

-> #####  **This library is in active development!**
+> ##### 🚧 **This library is in active development again!**
-> Updates are released almost every day, and I hope it will soon work relatively stable and have a convenient API.
+> I'm back to working on this project, and you can expect regular updates, bug fixes, and new features.
 >
-> Your [feedbacks](https://github.com/BuhayovA/react-notion-wysiwyg/issues) is highly important to us, help make this product better.
+> Your [feedback](https://github.com/BuhayovA/react-notion-wysiwyg/issues) is highly appreciated — it helps shape the roadmap and prioritize improvements.
 >
-> This is my first experience in library development, so some errors or improvements might take time, but ultimately they will be addressed, as we are constantly learning!
-I'll also be glad to welcome contributors!
+> This is my first open-source library, and while it may not be perfect yet, I'm constantly learning and improving.
+Contributions, suggestions, and bug reports are more than welcome!

 <p align="center">
   <img src="./assets/demo.gif" alt="Wysiwyg demo" />